jpancoast-kenzan/spinnaker-terraform/README.md

 * The script is designed to be run on the same host as where you would be creating the SSH tunnel and browsing Spinnaker from.
 * Only supports AWS right now.

+## What does this do?
+This is a set of terraform files and scripts designed to create a cloud environment from scratch with an example Jenkins job and Spinnaker application and pipeline.

+The environment contains a Bastion host, a Spinnaker Host, and a Jenkins host.

+INSERT PRETTY DIAGRAM HERE WITH CONNECTIVITY.

+Bastion Host: what it's for

+Jenkins Host: what it's for

+Spinnaker Host: what it's for.
+Private IP only, all connectivity to Spinnaker is tunneled through the Bastion host.

+Other things the terraform does:
+* Creates an internal DNS zone
+* Creates the necessary Security Groups and IAM profiles.

 ## To use:
 * Install Terraform (https://terraform.io/downloads.html) and make sure it's in your $PATH
 * Set your AWS ENV Variables.